Lylesimeter/Datalogger-Code/README.md

 Set the boolean variable "calib" = TRUE during lysimeter calibration; this will record values avery 10-seconds during the active calibration of the lysimeter.
 Otherwise leave the boolean variable = FALSE to save memory on the datalogger.

-Also included is an similar example program for the CR3000 datalogger, and a load cell calibration program for the CR1000X.
+Also included is an similar example program for the CR3000 datalogger, and  load cell calibration programs for the CR1000X and CR1000.